-- Become a member of the University community and make the transition into higher education - Understand the courses approach to learning, skills development and assessment - Reflect on their progress, identify learning needs and developing useful study strategies - Get the most out of the different learning resources and learning support available - Plan and record student academic, professional and career development

-The Personal Academic Tutor will also offer additional support and advice, if needed.
+- Become a member of the University community and make the transition into higher education. - Understand the course's approach to learning, skills development and assessment - Reflect on the student's progress, identify learning needs and developing useful study strategies - Help students to get the most out of the different learning resources and learning support available - Plan and record student academic, professional and career development - Offer additional support and advice, if needed.

-Due to the nature of the course structure it is likely that the PAT will be the course lead.
+Due to the nature of the course structure it is likely that the personal academic tutor will be the course lead.
 Students will be able to take advantage of PAT support through face-to-face meetings, Skype, email and telephone tutorials.